wolunn/midjourney-api/README.md

-# AI Birthday Image Generator
+# Midjourney AI Image Generator

 Welcome to the AI Birthday Image Generator, a tool powered by MJ to create personalized and unique happy birthday images with the added feature of supporting background images.